tetcore/substrate-verifiable-credentials/1/creating-a-module.md

 Creating a Module
 ===

 To start, we need to create a new module for our runtime.
-For that we will work with an empty module template which we will place in a new `substrate-verifiable-credentials.rs` file:
+For that we will work with an empty module template which we will place in a new `verifiablecreds.rs` file:

 ```
 substrate-verifiable-credentials